 - Weakened by the Light: They seem to be able to function fine in daylight, but are terrified by and shy away from fire.

-- Was Once a Man: They were once great kings of men before they fell under Sauron's influence.
+- Was Once a Man: They were once great kings of Men before they fell under Sauron's influence.

 Monsters originally created by Morgoth as mockeries of the Ents.
-Now they serve Sauron and other evil beings, and exist in many variations/subspecies, including the deadly and intelligent Olog-hai, the exceptionally strong but awesomely stupid Cave Trolls, and the large, fast, and darkly cunning Mountain Trolls.
+Now they serve Sauron and other evil beings and exist in many variations/subspecies, including the deadly and intelligent Olog-hai, the exceptionally strong but awesomely stupid Cave Trolls, and the large, fast, and darkly cunning Mountain Trolls.

-- Adaptational Badass: Individual trolls are much of a threat than their book counterparts.
+- Adaptational Badass: Individual trolls are much more of a threat than their book counterparts.
 The one in Moria was driven off by Frodo stabbing its hand in the book.
 In the movie, it takes the combined efforts of the Fellowship to kill it, and Frodo slashing its hand just makes it angry.